Sea to Summit Comfort Deluxe SI Review

-The version we're testing is the large-wide edition.
-Measuring 6'7" long and 29" wide, our testers found plenty of room to toss and turn without fear of rolling off the pad.
+We tested the large-wide size, which measures 6'7" long and 29" wide, and we had plenty of room to toss and turn without fear of rolling off the pad.
 The top material is soft, and we never experienced the dreaded sweaty mattress stickiness.
 When it comes to firmness, the one-way valve will let you inflate this pad as firmly as your lungs allow, or feather the valve by pressing it down until your desired level of softness is achieved.
 The Comfort Deluxe has high vertical sidewalls that don't collapse when your nighttime migrations bring you to the edge of the pad.

 Ease of Use

-Self-inflation is what sets the Comfort Deluxe apart from the rest of the pad pack.
-While some pads took up to ten minutes or longer to self-inflate, we could sit and watch, mouths agape, as the Comfort Deluxe inflated before our eyes.
+Self-inflation is what sets the Comfort Deluxe apart from the rest of the camping mattress pack.
+While some models took up to ten minutes or longer to self-inflate, we could watch as the Comfort Deluxe inflated before our eyes.
 This thing sucks in air like a surfacing whale, taking one long audible breath.
 We attribute this quick inflation to Sea-to-Summit's Delta-Core Technology.

 Instead of a solid slab of foam, the foam inside of the Comfort Deluxe has triangle-shaped chambers to help cut weight and bulk, but we also feel this design helps the pad spring back into shape quickly while creating a vacuum inside the pad.
 This mattress does not come with a pump device to add air, so you have to add additional air by mouth.
 Luckily, five to six full breaths will top off this pad to maximum firmness.

-This model does not roll up and pack away so easily, however.
-The two-way valve can be flipped around so you can squeeze the air out of the pad without it reinflating, but this still doesn't work as well as a one-way valve dedicated to deflation.
-The Comfort Deluxe includes an elastic band to help keep the pad rolled tight while you shove it into the carrying sleeve.
-This is not a huge deal if you're only packing it away a few times a year, but our testers are constantly deflating and packing away these pads, and they appreciate a quick and easy system.
+This mattress does not roll up and pack away so easily, however.
+The two-way valve can be flipped around so you can squeeze the air out of the pad without it re-inflating, but this still doesn't work as well as a one-way valve dedicated to deflation.
+One tester had to re-roll it three times to get it small enough to slide into the storage sack.
+This is not a huge deal if you're only packing it away a few times a year, but if you camp often, this could quickly become an annoyance.